Shivelight/vindemitor/README.md

 ## Usage

-First, take a look at `devine --help` for a full help document, listing all commands available and giving you more information on what can be done with Devine.
+First, take a look at `uv run vindemitor --help` for a full help document, listing all commands available and giving you more information on what can be done with Vindemitor.

 Here's a checklist on what I recommend getting started with, in no particular order,

-- [ ] Add [Services](#services), these will be used in `devine dl`.
+- [ ] Add [Services](#services), these will be used in `vindemitor dl`.
 - [ ] Add [Profiles](#profiles-cookies--credentials), these are your cookies and credentials.
 - [ ] Add [Widevine Provisions](#widevine-provisions), also known as CDMs, these are used for DRM-protected content.
-- [ ] Set your Group Tag, the text at the end of the final filename, e.g., `devine cfg tag NOGRP` for `...-NOGRP`.
+- [ ] Set your Group Tag, the text at the end of the final filename, e.g., `vindemitor cfg tag NOGRP` for `...-NOGRP`.
 - [ ] Set Up a Local Key Vault, take a look at the [Key Vaults Config](CONFIG.md#keyvaults-listdict).

 And here's some more advanced things you could take a look at,